cj1128/handmade-hero/README.md

   - GetKeyboardLayout (for French keyboards)
 - For each platform, we will have a big [platform]\_handmade.cpp file.
 Inside this file, we #include other files.
 - Treat our game as a service, rather than the operating system.

+### Day 12: Platform-Independent Sound Output

+- `_alloca`: Allocate some memory in the stack, freeed when the function exists rather than leave out of the enclosing scope
+- Move sound rendering logic to handmade.cpp